 - Galvanized America Inn

 Rent the entire house out at the Galvanized America Inn & Art Gallery!
 This countryside farmhouse has 4 rooms, which can all be booked at once for a discounted price.
 For even larger families, an accommodation like the Golden Plough Inn in Peddler’s Village will keep everyone together while keeping safe social distance in individual rooms.

 Hop in the car, it’s time for a drive!
 Take the self-guided Covered Bridge Driving Tour and see if you could cross all 12 off your bucket list.
 Take a pitstop at Washington Crossing Historic Park for a picnic and stroll through the gorgeous grounds where George Washington and his troops camped before their famous cross of the icy Delaware River in 1776.

-- Couple enjoying Bucks County River Country from the side
+- Bucks County River Tubing

 Cool off in the river.
 Rent a tube and relax on the Delaware with Bucks County River Country!
 Take an educational driving tour when you follow the Underground Railroad stops in Bucks County.
 To end the day, relax and kick one back at one of Bucks County’s family-friendly breweries.